Suburbicon: Cast

-Development
+Production

 According to executive producer Joel Silver, Joel and Ethan Coen originally wrote the script for Suburbicon in 1986, soon after the release of their film Blood Simple.
 In 2005, it was reported that George Clooney would star in and direct Suburbicon, while the Coen brothers would produce.
 The film was eventually made ten years later, combining two previously unrelated scripts, one the crime film by the Coens, and the other a historical drama by Clooney and Grant Heslov based on the real-life story of the Myers family, the only black family in all-white Levittown, Pennsylvania, who faced racially-charged harassment and violence from other residents.

 On December 8, 2015, Matt Damon, Julianne Moore, and Josh Brolin joined the cast; Oscar Isaac and Woody Harrelson later signed on, as well.
-On August 31, 2016, Noah Jupe and Glenn Fleshler joined, to play Damon's character's son and a hitman, respectively.
+On August 31, 2016, Noah Jupe and Glenn Fleshler (replacing Harrelson) joined, to play Damon's character's son and a hitman, respectively.

 On September 27, 2016, Harrelson said in an interview that he would not be in the film due to scheduling conflicts.
 In August 2017, it was reported that Brolin had been cut from the final edit of the film.

 Suburbicon began filming in Fullerton, California, 30 mi south of Los Angeles, in October 2016.
 Alexandre Desplat composed the film's score.

+Music

 Release

-Paramount Pictures released the film in the United States on October 27, 2017.
+Paramount Pictures released the film theatrically in the United States on October 27, 2017.
+Bloom handled distribution sales in international territories.

 Home media

-Suburbicon was released on Digital HD on January 23, 2018, and on Blu-ray and DVD on February 6.
+Suburbicon was released on Digital HD on January 23, 2018, and on Blu-ray and DVD on February 6, by Paramount Home Entertainment in the United States.